 Professors are expected to be present on the day of the workshop.

-Below are the descriptions of the workshops offered by Counseling Services:
+Below are the descriptions of the workshops offered by the Student Wellness Center: